xcir/libvmod-dump/README.rst

 DESCRIPTION
 ===========

-Example Varnish vmod demonstrating how to write an out-of-tree Varnish vmod.

-Implements the traditional Hello World as a vmod.
+Header and body output to the VSL.

 FUNCTIONS
 =========